wp-plugins/plugin-organizer/readme.txt

 5. Page edit screen.

 == Changelog ==

+= 2.5 =
+Removed PHP notice errors.
+The plugin organizer plugin can no longer be disabled on the admin.
+Added better support for multi-site.
+The plugin will now correct plugins that are network activated and activated on the local site so they are only network activated.
+This fixes an error where more plugins were seen as active than were displayed on the plugins page.
+The plugin organizer features will not load on the network admin.
+Network activated plugins can now be disabled.

 = 2.4 =
 Adding ability to ignore arguments to a URL.
 You can now enter URLs into the URL admin with arguments so that http://yoururl.com/page/?foo=2&bar=3 will have different plugins loaded than http://yoururl.com/page/?foo=1&bar=4 and http://yoururl.com/page/.